Building and developing ARTIQ

 • Install Nix if you haven’t already.
 Prefer a single-user installation for simplicity.

-• Enable flakes in Nix, for example by adding experimental-features = nix-command flakes to nix.conf; see the NixOS Wiki on flakes for details and more options.
+• Enable flakes, for example by adding experimental-features = nix-command flakes to nix.conf.
+See also the NixOS Wiki on flakes.

-• Clone the ARTIQ Git repository, or the ARTIQ-Zynq repository for Zynq devices (Kasli-SoC or ZC706).
+• Clone the ARTIQ Git repository, or the ARTIQ-Zynq repository for Zynq devices (Kasli-SoC, ZC706, or EBAZ4205).
 By default, you are working with the master branch, which represents the beta version and is not stable (see ARTIQ Releases).
 Checkout the most recent release (git checkout release-[number]) for a stable version.

 • If your Vivado installation is not in its default location /opt, open flake.nix and edit it accordingly (note that the edits must be made in the main ARTIQ flake, even if you are working with Zynq, see also tip below).